Notice of Privacy Practices – English Version

 Fundraising.
 Covered Entity may contact you by phone, U.S. postal mail or electronic mail to raise funds for Covered Entity and you have the right to opt out of receiving such communications.

 Business Associates.
 Covered Entity contracts with service providers, called business associates, to perform various functions on its behalf.
 For example, Covered Entity may contract with a service provider to perform the administrative functions necessary to pay your medical claims.
 To perform these functions or to provide the services, business associates will receive, create, maintain, use, or disclose PHI, but only after Covered Entity and the business associate agree in writing to contract terms requiring the business associate to appropriately safeguard your information.

 Other Covered Entities.
 Covered Entity may use or disclose your PHI to assist health care providers in connection with their treatment or payment activities, or to assist other covered entities in connection with certain health care operations.
 For example, Covered Entity may disclose your PHI to a health care provider when needed by the provider to render treatment to you, and Covered Entity may disclose PHI to another covered entity to conduct health care operations in the areas of quality assurance and improvement activities, or accreditation, certification, licensing, or credentialing.
-This also means that Covered Entity may disclose or share your PHI with other health care programs or insurance carriers (such as Medicare, Blue Cross Blue Shield, etc.) in order to coordinate benefits, if you or your family members have other health insurance or coverage.
+This also means that Covered Entity may disclose or share your PHI with other health care programs or insurance carriers (such as Blue Cross, Blue Shield, etc.) in order to coordinate benefits, if you or your family members have other health insurance or coverage.

 Required by Law.
 Covered Entity may use or disclose your PHI to the extent required by federal, state, or local law.